andy9705/andy9705.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am a Ph.D. student at Seoul National University, advised by Prof. Kyomin Jung.
+Hi!
+I am a Ph.D student at [Seoul National University](http://milab.snu.ac.kr).
+I am fortunate to be advised by Prof. [Kyomin Jung](http://milab.snu.ac.kr/kjung/index.html).
 I aim to develop AI systems that are both beneficial and safe for society.
 To achieve this, I am focusing on:

 (1) Enabling LLMs to understand and interact across multiple modalities (Multimodal LLMs),